From Terminal to Desktop: The Cowork Story

 - Maintain context across your entire workspace

 The key difference from web chat: Cowork is an agent, not a chatbot.
-It doesn't just respond—it acts.
+It doesn't just respond; it acts.
+And unlike earlier versions that required you to watch and approve each step, Cowork now works independently in the background and notifies you when it finishes or needs your input.

 Why Not Just Use Web Chat?